Service Bulletins

 November 8, 2021

-Safariland Duty Holsters 7000 Series for Streamlight TLR 7 and similar sized
+Safariland Duty Holsters 7000 Series for Streamlight TLR 7 and similar sizedlight attachments

 Recently, Safariland was made aware of an incident in which an officer’s duty weapon was discharged during a violent struggle with a suspect.
 As part of its review, the agency decided to discontinue use of the holster, Model 7360RDS with TLR7 light attachment, and notified us about the incident and potential issue with the holster’s retention.